geshan/geshan.github.com/posts/2021-03-15-javascript-array-functions.md

 There are other very useful JavaScript array functions like splice, shift, concat, values, etc. I would really recommend checking [browser compatibility](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#browser_compatibility) before using these functions on the browser.
 In the case of Node.js, you can check the compatibility on [Node.green](https://node.green/#ES2015-built-ins-typed-arrays).

+You can try the above examples on [JsFiddle](https://jsfiddle.net/geshan/6cx8em0a/), or do a quick check below (their console is in beta right now):

+<script async src="//jsfiddle.net/geshan/6cx8em0a/1/embed/js,result/dark/"></script>

 In addition to making your JavaScript code efficient, if you want to make it fast try [JavaScript Memoization](/blog/2021/02/javascript-memoization/).
 Using [Nodemon](/blog/2021/02/nodemon/) for local Node.js development is also highly advisable.

 ## Conclusion